 - www.stopbullying.gov is a US government program that provides information from various agencies on bullying and cyberbullying, including risk factors, prevention, and effective responses.

 - ACLU Teacher Resources provides extensive information on the rights of both teachers and students.
-You can subscribe to the Teacher’s Network to receive emails on current civil liberty issues and download free copies of publications such as The Rights of Transgender People and Parents’ Guide to Public School Boards.
+You can subscribe to the Teacher’s network to receive emails on current civil liberty issues as well as download free copies of publications such as The Rights of Transgender People and Parents’ Guide to Public School Boards.

 - PFLAG National provides the ten top ways to advocate for safe schools and how to Claim Your Rights.

 - GLSEN (Gay, Lesbian, Straight Education Network) is a leading safe schools organization with numerous state chapters, including one in Washington.
-It produces a Safe School Set that helps you access your school’s climate, policies and practices, which includes a Safe Space sticker or poster.
+It produces a Safe School Set that helps you access your school’s climate, policies and practices and includes a Safe Space sticker or poster.

 - Welcoming Schools, a project by the Human Rights Campaign Foundation, offers tools, lessons, training, and consultants.